Monday, April 22, 2024

 Owning a tavern was a natural progression for the former welterweight boxing champion of New England.
 He was a hero in his neighborhood, and a respected business owner.
 But in the stillness of the early morning hours, as Siegel ruffled through the day’s receipts, an assassin with a shotgun aimed through the front window of the house and fired.

-The horrible blast woke his wife, Clara.
+The horrible sound woke his wife, Clara.
 She rushed out to find her husband on the floor.
-His face, neck and shoulders were torn apart.
-His café receipts were scattered around him.
+The blast had torn apart his neck and face.
+The café receipts were scattered around him.
 Siegel had died instantly.

 Police would find the abandoned getaway car a half-mile away in East Boston’s Orient Heights neighborhood.
 They described it as a “cheap sedan” fitted with orange Maine number plates.
 Wrapped in brown paper and jammed under the rear seat was a .12-gauge automatic shotgun.
 The killer, though, had vanished like one of those shadowy gunmen in an old-time radio serial.

 Conflicting stories emerged.
-Clara wife said her husband had no enemies.
-Yet Siegel's friends and the café staff said he’d had run-ins with people all the time.
+Clara said her husband had no enemies.
+Yet Siegel's friends and the café staff said he’d had conflicts with people all the time.
 Some members of his inner circle claimed Siegel had talked about being marked for death.
-He’d spoken about a gangland plot to “get” him, yet he’d given no specific reasons and made no effort to conceal his movements or get out of Revere.
+He’d given no specific reasons and made no effort to conceal his movements or get out of Revere, but he’d spoken about a gangland plot to “get” him.

 The café had been in the news a few times that year.
 One night a young man had tried committing suicide in the men’s room.
 On another occasion, a night watchman foiled a burglary attempt.
 Later, burglars successfully broke in and robbed a peanut vending machine.
 Revere was going through a rash of burglaries at the time.
 Desperate young men at the height of the Great Depression were resorting to petty crimes.
 Yet despite police questioning everyone connected with the place, the Clover Leaf Café couldn’t be connected to Siegel’s murder.

 Police speculated that Siegel had come between rival gangs of liquor distributors.
-There was talk of an impending gang war, and local authorities made a lot of noise about breaking up Revere’s “racket conditions.”
+There was talk of an impending gang war, and local authorities vowed to break up Revere’s “racket conditions.”
 Even the Federal Government took an interest.
 The case was feared to have broader ramifications than just the death of a tavern owner, and city authorities felt the local police were ill equipped to handle the investigation.
-A city councilman declared, “The police here are so used to gang conditions and practices that they have become inoculated to them.” things were so bad in Revere that outside aid was needed, “in cleaning up the city.”
+A city councilman declared, “The police here are so used to gang conditions and practices that they have become inoculated to them.”
+Things were so bad in Revere that outside aid was needed, “in cleaning up the city.”

 Police examine the supposed getaway car.